How much does membership cost?

 Balloted fishing: around 4 to 6 weeks ahead of a balloted beat becoming available, the salmon secretary will contact members by email or post with details and dates of the available fishing.
 The member fills in the beats and dates he or she wishes to fish and sends it back to the salmon secretary.
 The names and dates are entered into a spreadsheet and an electronic ballot is run.

-Details of the dates and beats awarded will be sent by post or email back to the member along with the required permit for the day(s) awarded – this will have to be printed out and carried on your person when fishing, along with PDAA membership card and handbook.
+Details of the dates and beats awarded will be sent by post or email back to the member along with the required permit for the day(s) awarded – this can be printed out and carried on your person when fishing, or simply as an email permit on your phone, along with PDAA membership card and handbook.

 The ballot details are then entered into the Supersaas online booking system, so that cancellations and rebooking of available places can be made.

-Online booking of unballoted fishing is available on Supersaas for certain beats throughout the season (eg Upper Delvine).
+Online booking of unballoted fishing is available on Supersaas for certain beats throughout the season (eg Upper Delvine, Upper Redgorton).

 Is membership restricted to Perth and 15 miles around?